thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 </code>
 </pre>

-`launcher.sh` notices that the node has gone down and triggers a restart:
+<code class="text">launcher.sh</code> notices that the node has gone down and triggers a restart:

 <pre class="highlight">
 <code>